The One PowerPoint Rule You Should Never Follow

 Many of our clients proudly tell me they’re good PowerPoint users because they’ve always adhered to the “One Slide Per Minute” Rule.

-That’s when I have to tell them it’s a stupid rule that they need to abandon immediately (I make the point a bit more diplomatically when working with paying clients).
+That’s when I have to tell them it’s a dumb rule that they need to abandon immediately (I make the point a bit more diplomatically when working with paying clients).

 Sure, I understand why speakers are attracted to that rule: It offers them specific guidance that gives them an easy guideline for putting together their presentations.
 But the rule usually leads to disastrous results, for at least five reasons.